joypixels/emoji-toolkit/UPGRADE.md

-# Upgrading from emojione v2 to emojione v3+
+# Upgrading from JoyPixels v2 to JoyPixels v3+

-*  emojione v3 brought about several breaking changes and new considerations
+*  JoyPixels v3 brought about several breaking changes and new considerations
-*  please review EmojiOne Licensing for more information on using SVG or PNG (larger than 128px) assets
+*  please review JoyPixels Licensing for more information on using SVG or PNG (larger than 128px) assets

 ## Libraries
 **JS**
  - Deprecated vars:
- 	- [emojione.js] imagePathSVG, imagePathSVGSprites, imageType (now defaulted to png)
+ 	- [joypixels.js] imagePathSVG, imagePathSVGSprites, imageType (now defaulted to png)
  - Tests also updated (added explicit protocol for cdn, included previously-added title attribute to img tag)
   - Added vars:
   	- emojiVersion (str)